 Most people abhor the practice and they will penalize you if you start instituting measures that seem like they came from the basement of an odious David Duke-led Klan meeting.
 Freedom of exchange beats racism, not laws.
 It’s only fatuous to think regulation can eradicate iniquitous attitudes.

 Do you think anti-discrimination laws are necessary?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com